Python Tkinter Stopwatch

 • Buttons are meant to perform an action

-• To under button please refer to our button section
+• To understand the button, please refer to our button section

 • Here, we will look at the command option, the command is the action that will be performed when the button is clicked.